 But, in order to stand apart from the competition, you might consider something more specialized like the DJI Phantom 4 RTK.

-For software to produce orthomosiacs, the market leaders are Drone Deploy and Pix4D.
+For software to produce ortho mosaics, the market leaders are Drone Deploy and Pix4D.

 As you can see, if you look a little further than standard photography with your drone, there are plenty of opportunities.

-But if you upgrade your camera to a higher quality, and more specialized one, then there are even more opportunities which will allow you to set yourself apart.
+But if you upgrade your camera to a higher quality and more specialized one, then there are even more opportunities that will allow you to set yourself apart.

 8. Thermal Imaging Drone Camera business ideas

 Thermal imaging cameras sense radiation on the part of the infrared range of the electromagnetic spectrum.

 Familiar to many of us following the Predator movies, there are many applications for a drone equipped with a thermal imaging camera.